terezavarejkova/terezavarejkova.github.io/_pages/research.md

 ## Work in Progress

+Moral Suasion in the Field: Leveraging the Language of Promising for Job Search in Egypt *(with Alexandr Lenk)*

 Adoption of Capital- and Labor-Intensive Technologies to Improve Agricultural Outcomes: Evidence from a Dissemination Program in Burkina Faso
 *(with Adrien Bouguen)*